ArianaPapantonio/Final_project_module_2/README.md

-# 🎵 Final Project Module 2 - Music Streaming analysis
+# 🎵 Final Project Module 2 - Music Streaming APIs analysis

 This project was developed by **Marta Gamarra**, **Ariana Papantonio**, **Macarena Peña**, **Fiona Sánchez** and **Yolanda Serrano**  as part of the **Data Analytics Bootcamp** at **Adalab**.